MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 > [!NOTE]
 > When creating an advanced from, it is important to plan the steps first.
 This will make the configuration process easier.
 Establish the individual steps and any conditional branches to the multi-step process.

-In the steps below, we'll create an advanced form which allows users to authenticate before creating an application.
-Users wil also be able to pick up where they left off and apply multiple times.
+In the steps below, we'll create an advanced form, which allows users to authenticate before creating an application.
+Users will also be able to pick up where they left off and apply multiple times.
 You'll need to adjust these steps to reflect your own business requirements.

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).
 1. In the design studio, create/edit an existing form.
 1. From the design studio, go to the Portal Management app.
-1. In the Advanced frorms, create a new Advanced forms record.
+1. In the Advanced forms, create a new Advanced forms record.
 1. Set Authentication required to yes.
 1. Set start new session on load to no.
 1. Set Multiple records per user permitted to yes.